malaikannan/malaikannan.github.io/_posts/2017-01-16-how-to-learn-deep-learning.markdown

 Don't be shy if you haven't brushed your Math skills for a while.
 When you are programming for while bad habits creep in , it takes time to unlearn and learn new things.
 I had a tough time initially then started refreshing my Math again.
 I used Khan academy , i like how most of the sessions are only 10 minutes long.
 I followed below order

 1. Algebra -- Yes you have to refresh Algebra.
 Remember the equation for straight line y = mx + b.
 That is the best equation you learned in your life.
+Most of machine learning is about finding the value of "m" called weights and "b" called biases.
 2. Trigonometry
 3. Differential Calculus -- Machine Learning/Deep Learning is all about finding slope aka derivatives, hence do it thoroughly
 4. Partial Differential Equations